ericgitonga/utilities/file_organizer/readme.md

 - **Centralized Processed Folder**: Places all organized files in a "processed" directory
 - **Duplicate Handling**: Prevents overwriting existing files with secure naming
 - **Summary Report**: Provides a count of files organized by category and details on skipped files
+- **Timestamped Logs**: Stores all logs in a dedicated log directory with timestamps

 ## Supported Categories (Default)